abelli85/meter-chain/README.md

 The business process of the project:
 - Receive orders from the manufacturers, and the orders are put on the chain.
-- Verification of water meters, and the results of verification are on the chain.
+- Verification of water meters, and the results of verification are on the chain. (in the production, verification results can be configured to chain automatically)
 - Completion of order, contract completion.
 - Water meter users can log in to the water meter blockchain website to check the water meter verification results and the validity period.
 Request to replace them as soon as or near the validity period.